Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Experimental Details

 \section{Experimental Details}

-\paragraph{Hyper-parameter Setup} Our model is implemented in PyTorch \citep{paszke2019pytorch} and trained the model on a single GPU.
+Our model is implemented in PyTorch \citep{paszke2019pytorch} and trained on single GPU core NVIDIA-L40.
 We used Adam \citep{DBLP:journals/corr/KingmaB14} to optimize our model and used $L_2$ norm of the relations and entities embedding matrices for regularization with a factor ($reg_f$) of $0.01$.
+The dimensionality of embeddings are fixed to $d_e=100$ and $d_r=125$ for the main experiments on both datasets.
 We chose the hyper-parameters based on the performance of our model on the validation set according to MRR using random search.
 We chose learning rate $lr$ out of $\{0.1, 0.01, 0.005, 0.001\}$, with a step decay of $0.95$ every $500$ iteration.

-As discussed in Section \ref{sec:effectrandomsubgraph}, TGCN performs better with larger sizes of random subgraphs, so we used the highest possible values of $g_s$ for our experiments based on our computation limitations.
 The number of bases $n_b$ is fixed to $100$ on both datasets to keep \#ENFP low while attaining favorable performance.

-We fixed other hyper-parameters and tuned the dropout rates of encoder input ($d_i$), hidden states ($d_{h1}, d_{h2}$), output ($d_o$), and the decoder dropout ($d_d$) in $\{0.0, 0.1, 0.2, 0.3\}$.
-Due to our computation budget, we could not increase embedding dimensionality (for relations and entities) higher than $d=100$, although we anticipate it can improve our results.
+Next, all hyper-parameters are fixed except for dropout rates.
+We tuned dropout rates of encoder input ($d_i$), hidden states ($d_{h1}, d_{h2}$), output ($d_o$), and the decoder ($d_d$) in $\{0.0, 0.1, 0.2, 0.3\}$.
 We leave choosing higher $g_s, n_b$, and $d$ for future studies.

-\paragraph{Datasets} We used FB15k-237 and WN18RR in our experiments which are subsets of FB15k and WN \cite{NIPS2013_1cecc7a7} and have the issue of information leakage of the training sets to test and validation sets.
-Statistics of the datasets are summarized in Table \ref{tab:datasetStatistics}.
+Table \ref{tab:settingPrameters} contains all the settings in our experiments.